jnaidu/IoTGitBook/routes.md

 }
 ```
 ## DELETE: DELETE ROUTE
-Delete an existing route.
+Deletes an existing route.
 Throws an error if {routeId} does not already exist.

 URI: /routes/{routeId}